rabiarsl/ETUmulator/README.md

 ```
 ./gradlew jar
 ```
-then you will be able to run ETUmulator from your terminal by typing `java -jar build/libs/ETUmulator.jar`<br/>
+then you will be able to run ETUmulator from your terminal by typing `java -jar build/libs/ETUmulator-0.3.7.jar`<br/>
-or navigate to `build/libs` directory and double click on the `ETUmulator.jar`
+or navigate to `build/libs` directory and double click on the `ETUmulator-0.3.7.jar`

 ### Running the tests
 Open a terminal in the root of the project directory, then execute the command: